-Recently Google has introduced a new feature in Webmaster tool known as Manual Action Viewer to know if there is any manual penalty may be of site-wide matches or partial matches.
-With this feature the old Reconsideration Request form is gone.
-Do not worry it is still there in webmaster tool under the heading Manual Actions.
+Recently Google has introduced a new feature in the Webmaster tool known as Manual Action Viewer to know if there is any manual penalty may be of site-wide matches or partial matches.
+With this feature, the old Reconsideration Request form is gone.
+Do not worry it is still there in the webmaster tool under the heading Manual Actions.

-Google has changed the process of filling reconsideration request.
+Google has changed the process of filling reconsideration requests.
 You can use the function only if you have any manual actions against your website may be site-wide matches or partial matches.
-Google has clarified that you cannot file the reconsideration request if your website ranking is down due to algorithm or few bad links.
+Google has clarified that you cannot file the reconsideration request if your website ranking is down due to algorithms or a few bad links.

-After the Google penguin update many of the SEO companies were busy in cleaning their client’s website from bad links and filling reconsideration request and getting email from Google that they are not under manual penalty.
-There were tons of reconsideration request made to Google whether the site is under manual penalty or not.
-To resolve this situation Google is now allowing reconsideration request only if there were manual actions taken on a site in question.
+After the Google Penguin update, many of the SEO companies were busy cleaning their client’s website from bad links and filling out reconsideration requests,s and getting emails from Google that they are not under manual penalty.
+There were tons of reconsideration requests made to Google whether the site is under manual penalty or not.
+To resolve this situation Google is now allowing reconsideration requests only if there were manual actions taken on a site in question.

-This action of Google will reduce the amount of review request and they can concentrate more on few reconsideration requests.
-Now if you will click on Request reconsideration of your site it will first take you to Check your site for manual actions if not you will not see the review request form.
+This action of Google will reduce the number of review requests and they can concentrate more on a few reconsideration requests.
+Now if you will click on Request reconsideration of your site it will first take you to check your site for manual actions if not you will not see the review request form.

 Tell us how you have addressed the specific issues we have listed, including all relevant information